SuicSoft/Little-PDF-Merge-Net/README.md

 It is very easy to do on Windows (tested on Windows 10).
 To do it, open a git shell and type
 ```
 git clone https://github.com/suicsoft/little-pdf-merge.git
+edit the code and stuff here if needed
 cd little-pdf-merge
 ./build.bat
 ```